Koszul Duality in Higher Topoi: Koszul Duality in Higher Topoi for Coalgebras and Algebras

-Every object of a Cartesian symmetric monoidal $\infty$-category is naturally an $\mathbb{E}_\infty$-coalgebra (as recorded below in Corollary \ref{corollary: slicecomodules}).
-If the object is pointed, then it can be thought of as a coaugmented coalgebra.
-In a Cartesian symmetric monoidal $\infty$-category, all $\mathbb{E}_k$-algebras are naturally augmented as the unit object is terminal, and thus:

-As noted in \cite[5.2.6]{ha}, the bar-cobar adjunction fails to be an equivalence, even in the $\infty$-topos of spaces, for two reasons. \begin{enumerate} \item A map $f:X\rightarrow Y$ of pointed spaces induces a weak homotopy equivalence $\Omega^k X \rightarrow \Omega^k Y$, as long as $f$ induces an isomorphism on each homotopy groups of degree $k$ or higher.
-We thus need to consider\emph{ $k$-connective} objects on the side of coalgebras in the bar-cobar adjunction.
-Recall that a space $X$ is {$k$-connective} if it is pointed and all its homotopy groups vanish in degrees less than $k$.
-This definition extends naturally to any $\infty$-topos (cf. \cite[Definition 6.5.1.1, Definition 6.5.1.10]{htt}) and we give a simple generalization of this to $n$-topoi (for $k\leq n$) in Definition \ref{def: connective for n-topoi}.
+In \cite[5.2.6]{ha}, Lurie demonstrates that the bar-cobar adjunction fails to be an equivalence, even in the $\infty$-topos of spaces, for two reasons: \begin{enumerate} \item A map $f:X\rightarrow Y$ of pointed spaces induces a weak homotopy equivalence $\Omega^k X \rightarrow \Omega^k Y$ as long as $f$ induces an isomorphism on homotopy groups in degree $k$ and higher.
+We thus need to consider \emph{$k$-connective} objects on the side of coalgebras if we want the bar-cobar adjunction to be an equivalence.
+The notion of being $k$-connective extends naturally to any $\infty$-topos (cf. \cite[Definition 6.5.1.11]{htt}) and we give the generalization of this to $n$-topoi in Definition \ref{def: connective for n-topoi}.

-\item If $Y$ is an $\mathbb{E}_k$-algebra in spaces, then its $\mathbb{E}_1$-multiplication induces a monoid structure on its path-components $\pi_0(Y)$.
-An equivalence $Y\simeq \Omega^k X$ would imply that $\pi_0(Y)\cong \pi_k(X)$, making $\pi_0(Y)$ into a group.
-We therefore need to consider \emph{grouplike $\mathbb{E}_k$-algebras} in the sense of \cite[5.2.6.6]{ha} on the side of algebras in the bar-cobar adjunction. \end{enumerate}
+\item If $Y$ is an $\Ek$-monoid in spaces, then its multiplication induces a monoid structure on its path-components $\pi_0(Y)$.
+An equivalence $Y\simeq \Omega X$ would imply that $\pi_0(Y)\cong \pi_1(X)$, making $\pi_0(Y)$ into a group.
+We therefore need to consider \emph{grouplike $\Ek$-monoids} in the sense of \cite[5.2.6.6]{ha} on the side of algebras in the bar-cobar adjunction.
+These can be thought of as objects whose ``space of connected components'' forms a group with respect to the monoid structure. \end{enumerate}

-However, by accounting for the above issues, Lurie obtains an equivalence in $\infty$-topoi equipped with the Cartesian symmetric monoidal structure:
+By accounting for the above issues, Lurie obtains an equivalence in $\infty$-topoi equipped with the Cartesian symmetric monoidal structure.
+Going forward we will use $\mathcal{Grp}_{\Ek}(\Cinf)$ to denote the $\infty$-category of grouplike $\Ek$-monoids in an $\infty$-category $\Cinf$ with finite products and refer to the objects of $\mathcal{Grp}_{\Ek}(\Cinf)$ as ``$\Ek$-group objects.''
+In this language, Lurie's theorem can be restated as follows.

-\begin{thm}[{\cite[5.2.6.15]{ha}}] Let $0< k < \infty$.
-Let $\X$ be an $\infty$-topos, endowed with the Cartesian symmetric monoidal structure.
-Then the iterated cobar construction induces an equivalence between coaugmented $\mathbb{E}_\infty$-coalgebras of $k$-connective objects in $\X$ and grouplike $\mathbb{E}_k$-algebras in $\X$:
+\begin{thm}[{\cite[5.2.6.15]{ha}}] Let $\X$ be an $\infty$-topos, endowed with the Cartesian symmetric monoidal structure.
+Then the cobar construction induces an equivalence between pointed $k$-connective objects in $\X$ and $\Ek$-group objects in $\X$: